Skip to content

 Toggle between the Time and Core views.
 The former presents the total processing time, while the latter helps diagnose whether your application is effectively utilizing multiple CPU cores or if certain threads are causing contention.

-If CPU time is increasing steadily, your service may have inefficiencies that need optimization.
-On the other hand, sudden spikes or dips may signal an issue such as inefficient garbage collection, unexpected traffic loads, or code regressions.
+If CPU time is increasing steadily, your service might have inefficiencies that need optimization.
+On the other hand, sudden spikes or dips can signal an issue such as inefficient garbage collection, unexpected traffic loads, or code regressions.
 Once you’ve detected when and how CPU consumption changes, use the stack trace visualization to dig deeper and find which functions are driving high CPU usage.

 Pinpoint functions with highest CPU consumption